archit15singh/call-center-vad/README.md

 # call-center-vad
-a util to do human speech activity detection and extract the human speech from audio files (excluding music/tones, background noise, robot voice)
+a util to do human speech activity detection and cut the segments everything without human speech from audio files (excluding music/tones, robot voice)

 thank you snakers4/silero-vad